gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

    to a password before it is hashed and stored)
 6. Reading Passwords - Avoid assigning passwords to Strings, instead assign them to char array.
 String use string pool in java so the password are not garbage collected immediately and may show up in heap dumps.
-7. Open ports - Enable security groups to open ports that are required.
-The process is called hardening of servers.
+7. Firewall & ports - Enable firewall and open only the ports that are required. eg: close ftp port is not needed.
 8. Token expiry - Always set short expiry (TTL) for tokens, if compromised then the token will expire soon.
 9. Roles - Always provide only needed roles to users, so that even if password is compromised permissions restrict them from doing more damage.